davidmalawey/openBox/downloads.md

 **USA Handy Box Specifications by Brands**

 ## Data
-Understanding the data - this section aims to enable you to perform research quickly and understand the context of various manufacturer-provided documents.
+Understand the data provided with commercial parts.
+This section aims to enable you to perform research quickly and understand the context of various manufacturer-provided documents.
 Find simple definitions below, followed by images of samples.

 **sell sheet** is usually a 1-pager with imagery of the application of the product & important specificatons for the customer.
 **customer drawing** is a mechanical drawing which includes relevant specs for _integration_ of the part, rather than _manufacturing_ of the part.